ryanmr/ryanrampersad.com/content/work-daugherty.md

 #### Early May: <small>Week 5</small>

-- Daugherty had their bi-annual business unit meeting, where our founder, Ron Daugherty, spoke.
+- Daugherty had their bi-annual business unit meeting with Daugherty founder, Ron Daugherty, speaking.
 - I have left my Kitchen quarters, and now work in a team of now 12 on a greenfield project established in January.

 #### March 28th, 2016: <small>Week 1</small>

 - Daugherty's recruiter team found me at the UMN CSE Career Fair, allegedly &mdash; though I have no recollection of that event.
 - I went through three interviews, one on UMN campus with a Daugherty recruiter, and two in person at the office, first with a regular software engineer, a manager and another recruiter, and the second with a senior application architect.
-- I am consultant &numero; 101 at this branch!
+- I am consultant &numero; 101 at this branch.
 - I work in the Kitchen.
 - Here are some photos from my [first week at Daugherty](https://goo.gl/photos/XHFAkCFaUq9wGX7B6).